|Academic field||Business and administrative studies (JACS N000)

 Education Documents (School degree Diploma and Transcript of Records) will need to be assessed by the accredited institution during the first semester of studies.

-• will work as analysts and communication specialists in government (ministries and other state institutions), and non-governmental (human rights organisations, etc.) and private (insurance, marketing, public relations companies, etc.) sectors.
+• will work as analysts and communication specialists in government (ministries and other state institutions), and non-governmental (human rights organizations, etc.) and private (insurance, marketing, public relations companies, etc.) sectors.

-• will employ innovative contemporary social research methods in order to identify, forecast and solve fundamental social problems in national and international companies, organisations and institutions.
+• will employ innovative contemporary social research methods in order to identify, forecast and solve fundamental social problems in national and international companies, organizations and institutions.